 Caroline Rowan is the Vice Chair of the Ontario Labour Relations Board, and a former Deputy Presiding Officer for Pay Equity Hearings Tribunal.
 She holds an LL.B. from Osgoode Hall Law School.

 Irene Harris resides in Eastern Ontario and prior to her retirement was an elected Officer of the Ontario Federation of Labour (OFL).
 As Secretary Treasurer of the OFL she was responsible for decisions on staff, budget, implementation of board decisions, administration of the organization and the OFL Women's Committee.
 Prior to her election to the OFL, Ms. Harris acted as a National Representative and an Equal Opportunities Representative for the Canadian Union of Public Employees.
 She has previously held board and committee positions at the Equal Pay Coalition and the Ontario Press Council.
 She is currently a member of the Board of Governors of the Ontario College of Trades.
-Ms. Harris has extensive experience and knowledge of Ontario's Pay Equity Act, workplace discrimination and programmes which aim to identify barriers which discourage women, Aboriginal persons, persons with a disability and racialized workers from succeeding in non-traditional jobs.
+Ms. Harris has extensive experience and knowledge of Ontario's Pay Equity Act, workplace discrimination and programs which aim to identify barriers which discourage women, Aboriginal persons, persons with a disability and racialized workers from succeeding in non-traditional jobs.

 Carol Phillips has been active in the Canadian trade union movement, mainly with the Canadian Auto Workers Union (CAW), for almost thirty years.
 Ms. Phillips has served as the Bargaining Committee Chair and Chair of CAW Local 673, Dehavilland Aircraft, Assistant to the President of CAW, National Bargaining Representative, Director of Education Development, Director of the International Department, and Director of the Social Justice Fund.
 Ms. Phillips was Head of the Canadian Labour Congress Women's Bureau and Executive Assistant to the President of the Canada Labour Congress.
 She has extensive international experience and has been active in innumerable community activities.
 Ms. Phillips has been a member of the Ontario Labour Relations Board since 2009.
 In addition, she is cross-appointed to the Pay Equity Hearings Tribunal.